 Truth is, when I travelled in rural India, I tried to keep my rebellious notions (on marriage, kids and independence for instance) to myself, for fear of corroding a conservative culture.
 My focus was always the stories of those I met along the way.

 Then during my discussions with Malika in Sarmoli, I had an epiphany.
 I realized that the people I had broadly labelled as “conservative”, are people like you and me; people who have liberal ideas but are boxed into a conservative way of thinking.
 I know from personal experience that ideas that go against societal notions are never readily accepted.

-So the next time a lady from the village asked me about my marital status, I didn’t dodge the topic.
+So the next time a woman from the village asked me about my marital status, I didn’t dodge the topic.
 I told her why I felt marriage was unnecessary in today’s society, where women (her included) can be financially independent, and even though I have a partner, I never intend to get married.
 She seemed to understand my choices after some hesitation, and agreed that if that’s a choice her children made, she would accept it.
 Atleast it’s food for thought…

 And so is solo travel.
 The fact that a young, single woman can travel by herself, without relying on a man to keep her safe, carry her things, make decisions for her, or support her financially, is a message that I think every woman who travels can carry to our sisters in rural India.

 Also read: Solo Travel: To Go or Not To Go

 I never realized the power of a small group of women coming together to confront an issue, until I observed for 3 straight weeks, the challenges taken on by the Maati Sangathan in the villages around Munsiari.
 Among heart-wrenching stories of domestic abuse, alcoholism and caste violence in these parts, there were uplifting stories of women (from across economic backgrounds and religious faiths) fighting for each other’s rights.